|Policy Title:||Admission Procedures for Assessing Student Applicant Criminal History|

 |Applies to:||All campuses|

-The purpose of this policy is to provide procedures for the admission of students with criminal convictions.
+The purpose of this policy is to establish minimum standards for campus policies related to the consideration of applicant criminal history in admissions decisions.

 II.
 Policy Statement